PedanticHacker/ReChess/README.md

 ## How do I move a piece on the chessboard?

 Making a move in ReChess is as simple as a click.
-Just click a piece and then click on one of its legal squares to make your move.
+Just click a piece and then click one of its legal squares to make your move.

 ### Can I drag and then drop a piece?

-Nope.
-Drag-and-drop functionality is not supported.
+No. Drag-and-drop functionality is not supported.

 ### How can I know what's the legal square of a piece?